 Here’s a term that will soon become a household word: I’m talking about diatoms.

 Many gardeners are familiar with D.E., or diatomaceous earth, because it can be used to control insects in the garden and around the home.
-I’ve evaded writing about D.E. for the simple reason that it was difficult to find in Costa Rica, but recently a gardener tipped me off to a new source in the country, and I’d like to pass on the good news.
+I’ve evaded writing about D.E. for the simple reason that it was difficult to find in Costa Rica but a gardener tipped me off to a source in the country, and I’d like to pass on the good news.

 Diatoms are minuet micro-algae that are found in both fresh water and ocean habitats.
 Their structural geometric designs are truly amazing creations of Nature.
 Some look like futuristic sci-fi space colonies; could it be that diatoms inspired the designs we see in modern architecture and media?

 Diatoms have unique geometric structures made from silica, which they extract from the water, like corals that build their homes from calcium in the ocean.
 They are also one of the most important primary producers of the phytoplankton species, providing an estimated 40% of the food for the ocean’s secondary feeders.

 As these diatoms bloom and die in lakes and oceans, they form layers of deposits along with silt.
 All around the world there are ancient deposits of these diatoms which date back as far as 50 million years ago, although most commercial D.E. is from deposits that date back to 13 million years.
 It was first discovered in 1837 by a peasant in Germany, and was soon found to be an ideal abrasive for polishing metals and jewelry.
 Later, it was recognized for its ability to be used as a filter, particularly for water purification.